-Blue Merle Great Danes are a mismark for the harlequin line.
+Blue Merle Great Danes are another mismark for the Harlequin line.
 The Blue Merle Great Danes are not recognized by the A.K.C.
-Neither Great Dane breed standards accepts Blue Merle Great Danes as a standard Great Dane canine.
+Neither does Great Dane breed standard accepts Blue Merle Great Dane as a standard Great Dane canine.
 Rather than assigning them a separate category,

 Blue Merle Great Danes are generally grouped together with Merle Great Dane dogs.

 Blue Merle Great Danes are exquisite huge dogs.
-But owning a Blue Merle Great Dane makes you unable to compete for dog shows.
+Holding the Dane’s characteristic appearance and a light coat color.
+Nevertheless, owning a Blue Merle Great Dane makes you unable to compete for dog shows.
 The Blue Merle Great Danes are not rare Great Danes as propagated by many misleading breeders.
-A Blue Merle Great Dane is considered merely a misprint for the Great Dane breed.
+Rather the Blue Merle Great Dane is considered merely a misprint for the Great Dane breed.